 The mansion has been victim of fire twice.
 The 1836 event left visible damage to some stonework.
 The 1991 fire gutted the interior, except for parts of the basement.
 Rebuilding took approximately three years.
 Unusually, the blaze started on the top floor, and spread downwards.

-Since 2000, improvements include the indoor swimming pool, an Information and communications technology Centre, classroom extensions including the Mackintosh Dance Studio opening in September 2006, the Art & Design Centre opening in September 2014 and the new Sports Centre, which opened in April 2015.
+Since 2000, improvements include an indoor swimming pool, an Information and communications technology centre, and classroom extensions including the Mackintosh Dance Studio and Theatre (2006), the Art & Design Centre (September 2014) and the Bury Sports Centre (April 2015).

-Sports facilities are located at the National Lottery-funded University of Bath Sports Village, the training camp of the England rugby union and netball teams, Bath Rugby Club, and the Great Britain rugby league team.
+Sports facilities are located on site, with donations made[clarification needed] to the National Lottery-funded University of Bath Sports Village, the training camp of the England rugby union and netball teams, Bath Rugby Club, and the Great Britain rugby league team.